ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 client MUST consider its CONNECT-UDP request as failed.

-The proxy that is creating the UDP socket to the destination responds to the CONNECT-UDP request with a 2xx (Successful) response, and indicates it supports HTTP Datagrams by sending the corresponding registration capsule.
+The proxy that is creating the UDP socket to the destination responds to the CONNECT-UDP request with a 2xx (Successful) response.

 Clients MAY optimistically start sending proxied UDP packets before receiving the response to its CONNECT-UDP request, noting however that those may not be